Git and GitHub for Beginners

 Post-installation, it is necessary to create a GitHub account.

 N.B: While installing GIT for Windows, you will have options to either go for a GUI interface or a command-line terminal.
-I would recommend using the GIT Terminal for the beginners as this will help them to get a knack of the commands used and help them understand the underlying mechanism of GIT.
+I would recommend using the GIT Terminal for beginners as this will help them to get a knack for the commands used and help them understand the underlying mechanism of GIT.

 Assuming that you are using the terminal, let's create our first repository (or repo used colloquially).